 With each expectation that is projected onto us we make a choice as to who we are.

 And for most people something unconscious happens: In order to “survive” certain contexts and expectations we split ourselves into more than one persona.
 A very typical one is becoming one persona for our parents and one for our friends.
 And another is the persona who appears every day in public school when we walk into the school.
 Another persona is constructed in order to become “liked” as a teenager by a peer group.
-And then in order to be desired by someone in a romantic manner another persona is created.
+And in order to be desired by someone in a romantic manner another persona is created.

-And I learned how the taking on of various personas and affectations can be a real challenge to undo if they become so deeply ingrained and so habitual that the “real” person is now buried under that collection of personas and no longer know who “it” is.
+And I learned how the taking on of various personas and affectations can be a real challenge to undo if they become so deeply ingrained and so habitual that the “real” person is now buried under that collection of personas and no longer knows who “it” is.

 And this can be a significant barrier to finding peace inside oneself and to walking a more gentle spiritual path.